- What Is RA?

 Joint deformity can occur from chronic rheumatoid arthritis.
-Deformity in rheumatoid arthritis occurs because the unchecked inflammation leads to both erosion of cartilage and bone as well as ligament loosening (laxity).
+Deformity in rheumatoid arthritis occurs because the unchecked inflammation leads to erosions of cartilage and bone as well as ligament loosening (laxity).
 Early diagnosis and treatment of rheumatoid arthritis is critical to prevent permanent joint damage and joint deformity.

 Loss of joint range of motion

 As the joints of rheumatoid arthritis become more inflamed with active disease, they tend to have incomplete range of motion.
 The range of motion is limited by the swelling within the joint.
 This is typically associated with weakness in the involved areas.